Freaku17/BombSquad-Mods-byFreaku/README.md

 - NOTE: Updating Mods for 1.7.20+ (or API 8) is in progress.
-Only Terminal.py has been done for now.
+Only MusicalFlags.py is remains now.

 - 👋 Hi, My discord: @[Just] Freak#4999
 - ❤️ Learning Python, All my Mods can be found here (BombSquad v1.7+)